Continuous Improvement Cycle

 The primary purpose of the Comprehensive Needs Assessment (CNA) is to guide the overall design of the Migrant Education Program (MEP) on a statewide basis.
 The CNA helps state education agencies (SEAs) and local operating agencies (LOAs)/local educational agencies (LEAs) prioritize the needs of migrant children by determining the specific services that will help migrant children achieve the State’s measurable outcomes and performance targets.

-The below tools can be found in the CNA Toolkit (November 2013).
+The below tools can be found in the CNA Toolkit (Revised 09 /20).

 Tool 1-1 Nebraska MEP Local CNA Checklist